FENECON Home 20 & 30 assembly and operating instructions

 10.4.
 Control of a CHP unit

-The integration of a Combined heat and power plant (CHP) into electrical energy management is an advanced form of sector coupling of electricity and heat.
+The integration of a combined heat and power plant (CHP) into the electrical energy management is an advanced form of sector coupling of electricity and heat.

-When the battery is charged, this signal is stopped again to prevent the CHP power from being fed into the grid unnecessarily.
+When the battery is charging, this signal is stopped again to prevent the CHP power from being fed into the grid unnecessarily.

 10.5.
 Additional AC meter

-If other meters have been installed for monitoring other consumers or generators, these must be integrated into the circuit in accordance with the manufacturer’s instructions.
+If additional meters have been installed for monitoring other consumers or generators, these must be integrated into the circuit in accordance with the manufacturer’s instructions.

 The communicative integration is shown below using a 3-phase sensor without a current transformer as an example.

-Only meters that have been approved by the company FENECON can be integrated.
+Only meters that have been approved by FENECON can be integrated.

 The first generation meter is always integrated with Modbus ID 6.
 All others in ascending order.
 The baud rate must be 9600.